Breathe better. Feel balanced.

 Frequently Asked Questions

-What is the difference between sophrologie and meditation?
+What is the difference between breathwork and meditation?

-Sophrologie alternates active phases (movements, breathing) and passive phases (deep relaxation).
-It is more structured and includes specific visualisation techniques.
+Breathwork alternates active phases (movements, breathing) and passive phases (deep relaxation).
+It is more structured and includes specific body relaxation techniques and visualisation.

 Yes.
 Studies show a significant reduction in anxiety after 8 sessions.
-This is one of the most recognised applications of sophrologie.
+Anxiety relief is one of the most recognised benefits of breathwork and body relaxation techniques.

 Yes, with quality audio guidance.
 The exercises require no equipment and can be practised anywhere.